mrwishart/github-homework/README.md

 # GitHub Homework

 Homework for Week 1, Day 1 of Codeclan.
 Demostrating the use of Git and GitHub using simply text files.

-Original brief for the homework before:
+Original brief for the homework:

 ## Git & GitHub Homework